MA Dip Arch

 Simon Toplis joined HTA in 1998 becoming a Partner in 2013.
 He is responsible for leading an architectural and urban design teams across a wide range of regeneration and residential projects.
 His portfolio has focused on innovation and design quality in suburban housing, with a contrasting set of urban regeneration projects at high density often delivered through offsite manufacture.

-His experience has also extended to working on a number of larger urban extensions and Garden Villages including Lawley in Telford, Wyton in Huntingdonshire and most recently the cluster of villages to the East of Biggleswade.
+His experience also extends to working on a number of larger urban extensions and Garden Villages including Lawley in Telford, Wyton in Huntingdonshire and most recently the cluster of villages to the East of Biggleswade.
+His passion for creating exemplars in suburban housing is reflected in HTA’s winning submission for the AJ ‘Home of the Future’ competition and more recent shortlisting in the Sunday Time’s ‘Terrace of the Future’ competition.

-Simon’s experience of offsite manufacture is also extensive with many of the suburban projects above incorporating elements of offsite complimented by higher density examples.
-In total Simon has led the design of over 2,000 homes which have been built using offsite manufacture.
+Simon’s experience of offsite manufacture is extensive with many of the suburban projects above incorporating elements of offsite complimented by higher density examples.
+In total Simon has led the design of over 2,500 homes which have been built using offsite manufacture.
 The most recent of these is Apex House, a, 28 storey tower which is Europe’s tallest modular building and has been built in less than a year on site.
-He is currently working on a 44 storey residential tower in Croydon which when constructed will be the worlds tallest modular building.
+He is currently leading the onsite stages of a 44 storey residential tower in Croydon which when constructed will be the worlds tallest modular building.